Collegiate-Edu-Nation/chatbot-util/README.md

 <i>*Note: Ollama must be running in the background in order for the app to actually get a response- see <b>Setup</b> for commands.
 It's also worthwhile to make sure the LLMs are running on your GPU, otherwise responses are unbearably slow</i>

-This will create the extended FAQ in the same directory.
-Make sure to cover both CEN and Collegiate Edu-Nation as appropriate in cen_answers.txt, as Gemini gets confused
+This will create the extended FAQ in the same directory

 ## Advanced Usage
 ### Verify results